EDUCBA Logo

 Select e_name from employee where e_id IN(Select distinct e_id from project);

-Above query will first select rows that have distinct employee id from project table and the select employee name from employee table that matches with the employee id of project table.
+The above query will first select rows with distinct employee IDs from the project table and select the employee name from the employee table that matches the employee id of the project table.

 Output: